nasa/cumulus-distribution-api/content/s3credentials.md

 ### AccessToken

-In order to script the request for credentials you can provide an `accessToken` cookie in your curl request.
+In order to script the request for credentials, you can provide an `accessToken` cookie in your curl request.
 This is how the distribution api determines if you are authenticated with Earthdata Login.
-If no cookie is provided the authentication workflow is begun.
+If no cookie is provided, the authentication workflow is begun.
 Here is a sample script to get credentials from the command line.

-##### Sample script to recieve credentials.
+##### Sample script to receive credentials.

 ```curl
 #! /bin/sh